WARM / documentation

 • shift + drag: fine adjustment

-• double-click: reset node to default
+• double-click: toggle node on/off

 presets